DXC Technology Company (DXC)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of DXC Technology Company (DXC)

-The latest stats from [DXC Technology Company, DXC] show that its last 5-days average volume of 2.79 million was superior to 1.68 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 17.49%.
-Additionally, its Average True Range was 0.97.
+DXC Technology Company (NYSE: DXC) saw its 5-day average volume 1.89 million, a positive change from its year-to-date volume of 1.68 million.
+As of the previous 9 days, the stock’s Stochastic %D was 31.17%.
+Additionally, its Average True Range was 0.94.

-At the time of writing, stock’s 50-day Moving Average is $27.68, while its 200-day Moving Average is $28.09.
-Now, the first resistance to watch is $24.26.
-This is followed by the second major resistance level at $24.48.
-The third major resistance level sits at $24.86.
-If the price goes on to break the first support level at $23.66, it is likely to go to the next support level at $23.28.
-Assuming the price breaks the second support level, the third support level stands at $23.06.
+At the time of writing, stock’s 50-day Moving Average is $27.39, while its 200-day Moving Average is $27.91.
+Nevertheless, the first resistance level for the watch stands at $23.61 in the near term.
+At $23.85, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $24.28.
+If the price goes on to break the first support level at $22.94, it is likely to go to the next support level at $22.51.
+Assuming the price breaks the second support level, the third support level stands at $22.27.

 DXC Technology Company (NYSE: DXC) Key Stats